mrtolkien/lol_dto/README.md

 `dataclasses.asdict()` can be used to get the object as a dictionary, and then saved as a JSON.

+Fields can be omitted when not supplied to make the object lighter.
+This is particularly true for Snapshots objects

 # Motivation
 League of Legends game information can come in many forms.
 The most popular source is Riot’s API and in particular its [MATCH-V4](https://developer.riotgames.com/apis#match-v4/) endpoint, which defines its own MatchDto